asabitov/aws-lambda-python-template/README.md

   -h    Print a help message and exit.
 ```
 <br>
-Please note that the Lambda function in this template has full administrative permissions.<br>
+Please note that the Lambda function in this template has administrator access.<br>
 You should change function's role when deploying it to production.